US, Britain, Australia weigh expanding AUKUS security pact to deter China, FT says | Law-Order

 OBSTACLES FOR JAPAN A spokesperson for the White House National Security Council and China's foreign ministry did not immediately respond to requests for comment on the FT report.

 A Japanese foreign ministry spokesperson said the ministry could not immediately comment.
-A British defence ministry spokesperson also had no immediate comment.
 Australian Defence Minister Richard Marles has said they would "seek opportunities to engage close partners in AUKUS Pillar II" and any involvement of more countries would be decided and announced by the three partners, a spokesperson from his office said.

+Britain's defence ministry said it too would like to involve more allies in this work, subject to joint agreement.
+While the U.S. is keen to see Japanese involvement in Pillar Two, officials and experts say obstacles remain, given a need for Japan to introduce better cyber defences and stricter rules for guarding secrets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)